Serverless computing offers a highly efficient way to deploy and run software on demand. Its rise in popularity...

-Serverless computing requires developers and ops teams to rethink their security approach.
-Follow these steps to limit your vulnerabilities and protect your serverless apps.
+Serverless frameworks require developers and ops teams to rethink their security approach.
+Follow these security best practices to limit your vulnerabilities and protect your serverless apps.

 To improve serverless security, write minimalistic functions that call only the resources needed to achieve a given task.
 Minimalism decreases potential attack vectors and limits the potential ramifications of a vulnerability within one function.
 The fewer resources a function can access, the less harm attackers can do if they gain control of that function.